Cramer's Rule solves a square system of linear equations using determinants. The whole method rests on one formula: for the variable xix_i,

 {3x+2y=8xy=0\begin{cases} 3x + 2y = 8 \\ x - y = 0 \end{cases}

-First compute det(A)\det(A).
-If it is nonzero, replace one column at a time and solve for xx and yy.
-After you finish by hand, compare your setup with a matrix solver to check the determinants as well as the final answer.
+Compute det(A)\det(A) first; if it is nonzero, replace one column at a time and solve for xx and yy.
+After finishing by hand, compare your setup with a matrix solver to check the determinants as well as the final answer.

 Need help with a problem?